DirecTV loses more U.S. subscribers than expected

+BRIEF-Freeport-McMoRan says as of Feb 24, PT-FI has not obtained approval to export concentrate - SEC Filing

+* As of Feb 24, 2017, PT-FI has not obtained approval to export concentrate and production remains suspended - SEC filing

-Satellite TV provider DirecTV's profit and revenue rose in the second quarter, but it lost more subscribers in the United States than analysts had expected.
+Aug 2 Satellite TV provider DirecTV's profit and revenue rose in the second quarter but it lost more subscribers in the United States than analysts had expected.

 In Latin America, it added 645,000 new subscribers, which beat analysts' estimates of 549,000 subscribers.